Future Trends in Network Automation

 1. AI and Machine Learning (AIOps for Networking)

 Artificial Intelligence (AI) and Machine Learning (ML) are set to revolutionize network automation.
-AIOps (AI for IT Operations) will enable more sophisticated capabilities:
+AIOps (AI for IT Operations) will enable more sophisticated capabilities such as predictive analytics, intelligent remediation, Natural Language Processing (NLP) for easier system interaction, and enhanced security.
+The power of AI mirrors how autonomous trading platforms use AI to identify market opportunities and execute complex strategies automatically.

 2. Intent-Based Networking (IBN)

 IBN represents a paradigm shift from configuring individual network devices to defining the desired business outcome or "intent."
 The IBN system then translates this intent into network policies and automates its enforcement across the infrastructure.
-Key aspects include:
+Key aspects include translation of business intent to network configurations, activation across infrastructure, and continuous assurance that the network meets defined intent.

 3. Closed-Loop Automation

 This refers to systems where network monitoring, analysis, policy enforcement, and remediation are fully automated in a continuous loop.
 The system observes the network state, detects deviations from the desired state or intent, and automatically takes corrective actions without human intervention.
-This is crucial for managing highly dynamic and complex environments, including those leveraging Edge Computing.
+This is crucial for managing highly dynamic and complex environments.

 4. Network as Code (NaC) and GitOps